gravit09/gravit09/README.md

 ###

 <p align="left">Hello there!
-I'm a second-year student pursuing a Bachelor of Technology (B.Tech) in Computer Science at GLA University, Mathura.
-I have a strong passion for frontend development and enjoy working with technologies such as HTML, CSS,JavaScript and React.
-I have experience building projects using React and have been actively expanding my knowledge by learning TypeScript and Next.js</p>
+I'm Gravit, a student of B.Tech in Computer Science Engineering at GLA University, Mathura.
+I have a strong passion for frontend development and enjoy working with technologies such as HTML, CSS, JavaScript, and React.
+I have experience building projects using React and have been actively expanding my knowledge by learning TypeScript and Next.js.</p>

 ###